-Rethinking Ministry in the CPCE: Responding to Divesification through Ministry, Ordination, Episkopé
+Rethinking Ministry in the CPCE: Responding to Diversification through Ministry, Ordination, Episkopé

 Oslo, 23-25 April 2026